grafana/helm-charts/charts/grafana/README.md

         uid: 16624780-6564-45dc-825c-8bded4ad92d3
 ```

+## Statically provision alerting resources
-## Provision alert rules, contact points, notification policies and notification templates
+If you don't need to change alerting resources (alert rules, contact points, notification policies and notification templates) regularly you could use the `alerting` config option instead of the sidecar option above.
+This will grab the alerting config and apply it statically at build time for the helm file.

-There are two methods to provision alerting configuration in Grafana.
+There are two methods to statically provision alerting configuration in Grafana.
 Below are some examples and explanations as to how to use each method:

 ```yaml
 alerting: